-System-installed filter chain Available versions ^[1] Description OncomineTM • 5.14 Extended • 5.16 This filter chain includes all OncomineTM-annotated variants and variants that can be relevant to cancer due to their inclusion in one or more of the following classes: Non-targeted fusions.
+System-installed filter chain Available versions [1] Description OncomineTM Extended 6.8 5.16 5.14 This filter chain includes all OncomineTM-annotated variants and variants that can be relevant to cancer due to their inclusion in one or more of the following classes: Non-targeted fusions.
 CNV variants with FILTER value of GAIN or LOSS.
 Likely somatic mutations based on dbSNP, 5000Exomes, ExAC, and UCSC Common SNPs annotation source databases.
 The minor allele frequencies range lies between 0.0 and 1.0E-6.
 Mutations must also be nonsynonymous and occur in exonic or splice-site regions.
 Variants with ClinVar annotations of pathogenic or likely pathogenic.
-OncomineTM Variants • 5.14 • 5.16 This filter chain includes all OncomineTM-annotated variants.
-Variant Matrix Summary • 5.14 • 5.16 Returns variant types in a visualization.
+OncomineTM Variants 6.85.165.14 This filter chain includes all Oncomine TM -annotated variants.
+Variant Matrix Summary 6.85.165.14 Returns variant types in a visualization.
 Variant types returned are SNV/INDEL, CNV, fusions, and RNAExonVariants.

-TMB (Non- germline Mutations) not applicable This filter chain returns results for somatic variants based on dbSNP, 5000Exomes, ExAC, and UCSC Common SNPs annotation source databases.
+System-installed filter chain Available versions [1] Description Oncomine TM BRCA 6.85.16 Removes any variants in the sample ID amplicons that are not in the BRCA1 and BRCA2 genes.
+TMB (Non- germline Mutations) • 6.8 This filter chain returns results for somatic variants based on dbSNP , 5000Exomes , ExAC , and UCSC Common SNPs annotation source databases.
 The minor allele frequencies range is between 0.0 and 1.0E-6.
 This filter chain also filters out variants of homopolymer lengths greater than 7.
-Oncomine Variants AND not applicable A logical filter group that contains multiple filters that might include unannotated variants.
-Non-Targeted Fusions Filters are applied in the following order.
-FUSIONS Oncomine = In Variant Type in FUSION Filter in PASS No Filter not applicable Select this option to remove a previously applied filter chain and view all called variants.
+OncomineTM Variants AND Non- Targeted Fusions 6.85.16 A logical filter group that contains multiple filters that might include unannotated variants.
+Filters are applied in the following order.
+Oncomine = In Variant Type in FUSION Filter in PASS No Filter not applicable Select this option to remove a previously applied filter chain and view all called variants.

-$[\]ensuremath{^{[1]}}$ The version depends on the assay parameter set installed in the software.
+[1] The version depends on the assay parameter set installed in the software.